-We applied BSP to the thyroid eQTL data with false discovery parameter $\alpha = 0.03$ selected to keep the edge-error under $0.05$ (details in \smref{sec:gtex-choice-of-alpha}).
+We applied BSP to the thyroid eQTL data with false discovery parameter $\alpha = 0.03$ selected to keep the edge-error estimates under $0.05$.
 The search was initialized from singleton sets of all genes and half of the available SNPs, chosen at random.
 Thus the search procedure in Section \ref{sec:bsp} was run $p/2 + q \sim$ 304K times.
 BSP took 4.7 hours to run on a computer with a 20-core 2.4 GHz processor (further processor details are provided in \smref{sec:machine-details}).
 The search identified 3744 unique bimodules with p-values below the significance threshold of $\frac{\alpha}{pq} = 3.45 \times 10^{-12}$ (see Section \ref{sec:bsp}).
 The majority (277K) of the searches terminated in the empty set after the first step; of the remaining 27K searches, the great majority identified a non-empty fixed point within 20 steps.
 Only 20 searches cycled and did not terminate in a fixed point.
 Among the searches taking more than one iteration, 94\% terminated by the fifth step.
 Among searches that found a non-empty fixed point, 92.3\% of the fixed points contained the seed singleton set of the search.

-The effective number (see \smref{sec:bimod-overlap}) of bimodules was 3304, slightly smaller than the number of unique bimodules.
-We applied the filtering procedure described in \smref{sec:bimod-overlap} to select from the unique bimodules a subfamily of 3304 bimodules that were substantially disjoint.
+The effective number (see Section \ref{sec:post-processing}) of bimodules was 3304, slightly smaller than the number of unique bimodules.
+We applied the filtering procedure described in Section \ref{sec:post-processing} to select from the unique bimodules a subfamily of 3304 bimodules that were substantially disjoint.
 The selected bimodules had SNP sets ranging in size from 1 to 1000, and gene sets ranging in size from 1 to 100 (Figure \ref{fig:size}); the median size of the gene and SNP sets was 1 and 7, respectively.